Our admissions are dealt with by the Local Education Authority. Applications can be made by post, or online by visiting the BCP Council website here.

 The Grange School Site Visit

-Following on from the Year 6 Open evening on Thursday 29th September, this is an opportunity for you to book to visit the The Grange School site.
+Following on from the Year 6 Open evening in September 2023 this is an opportunity for you to book to visit the The Grange School site.
 This does not include a formal presentation but an opportunity for you and your child to visit the school during a 'normal working day'.

 In addition to our Open Mornings and Induction Day, we have a dedicated Year 6 Transitions Portal on the website which will be available from the Summer Term.